Multicopy observables for the detection of optically nonclassical states: Optical nonclassicality of quantum states

 In this expression, the vertical pair of dots stands for normal ordering, which means that all creation operators must be placed on the left of annihilation operators.
-Hence, if the P\mbox{-}function $P(\alpha)$ admits negative values, then Eq.~(\ref{def:expectationvaluePfunction}) can become negative for some well chosen function ${\hat g}(\hat{a}, \hatd{a})$, witnessing the nonclassicality of state $\hat{\rho}$.
-This suggests a close connection between the expectation values of normally-ordered functions and the nonclassical character of the P-function: as observed in Ref. \cite{shchukin_nonclassicality_2005}, any normally-ordered Hermitian operator of the form $:\!\!\hat{f}^{\dagger} \hat{f}\!\!:$ yields a sufficient condition of nonclassicality.
+Hence, if the $P$ function $P(\alpha)$ admits negative values, then Eq.~(\ref{def:expectationvaluePfunction}) can become negative for some well chosen function ${\hat g}(\hat{a}, \hatd{a})$, witnessing the nonclassicality of state $\hat{\rho}$.
+This suggests a close connection between the expectation value of normally-ordered functions and the nonclassical character of the $P$ function: as observed in Ref. \cite{shchukin_nonclassicality_2005}, any normally-ordered Hermitian operator of the form $:\!\!\hat{f}^{\dagger} \hat{f}\!\!:$ can be used to detect nonclassicality.
+The expectation value of $:\!\!\hat{f}^{\dagger} \hat{f}\!\!:$ can indeed be written in terms of the $P$ function as